fazo96/bloodstained-fangs/src/ita/4_rules.typ

   Every supernatural being exists in constant war between their human soul and the beast clawing its way out.
 For Vampires, the beast is *the hunger*—an insatiable craving for blood.
 For Lycanthropes, it erupts with the full moon, tearing through flesh and reason alike.
 For Wizards, magic flows through them like poison, warping mind and soul with every spell.

-  *When creating a character, set their Humanity to 6*.

-  If appropriate for your character, feel free to begin your story with a different Humanity value in line with your character's background and history.

-  *Either way, the maximum Humanity is 9*.
-Even regular human characters should track humanity—you never know when a dark turn will come.

-  #info-box[
-    Levi is a renowned assassin for hire.
-One day, hunting a target in an abandoned warehouse, he gets shot in the chest and faints—then wakes up healed minutes later.
-Magical powers long asleep in his body awaken to save his life, but that's not what he tells himself.
-He believes it an act of God, and decides to turn his life around.
-Levi begins his story with a Humanity of 3, to reflect his past as an assassin, and the Magical Regeneration tag due to his new powers.
+  If you are a mortal with no supernatural powers, you do not track Humanity.
+Consider yourself lucky.

+  *Your Humanity starts at 6*.
+It drops by one every time you do something that violates human nature or harms the innocent. *The maximum Humanity is 9*.

+  You can *tap into your supernatural powers*—an object, technique, or the darkness within—to re-roll your Chance dice and keep the highest result, assuming you have something that grants an advantage in this specific situation.
 ]
-]

 #keep_together[
   ==== Being a Vampire

-  Vampires must drain the life force of mortals to survive (both Soul and Blood Vampires).

-  *For every night that passes without feeding, lose 1 Humanity*.
+  Vampires must drain the life force of mortals to survive (both Soul and Blood Vampires). *For every night that passes without feeding, lose 1 Humanity*.
 The hunger gnaws at you, eroding what's left of your soul.
 When you feed successfully, *gain 3 Humanity* (maximum 9).
 However, if you hurt your prey while feeding—or were interrupted mid-feast—*you gain only 1 Humanity*.
 The guilt lingers.
 ]

 #keep_together[